-A conference on the representation of children was held at Fordham Law School in 1995 entitled Ethical Issues in the Legal Representation of Children.
-This conference examined the principles set out in the then-proposed standards promulgated by the ABA and recommended various refinements that derive from the contextual nature of the relationship between an attorney and a child client.8 The Fordham recommendations direct lawyers to ascertain the child's perspective by understanding the child's world.
+recommended various refinements that derive from the contextual nature of the relationship between an attorney and a child client.
+11 The Fordham recommendations direct lawyers to ascertain the child's perspective by understanding the child's world.
 The American Law Institute added its views in 2002 with the publication of the Principles of the Law of Family Dissolution.
 The ALI recommends that courts be given broad discretion in private custody disputes to appoint either a guardian with investigatory or advocacy capacity or a lawyer for the child if the child is competent to direct the terms of the representation.
-10 Most recently, the ABA returned to the same questions in the context of child custody proceedings and in 2003 adopted Standards of Practice for Lawyers Representing Children in Custody Cases (ABA Custody Standards).11 The ABA Custody Standards identify two distinct roles for attorneys who represent children: the "child's attorney," who is in a traditional attorney-client relationship, and the "best interests attorney," who advocates a position that the attorney determines to be in the child's best interests.
-12 The Custody Standards explicitly reject the hybrid attorney/guardian ad litem model because of the confusion and ethical tensions inherent in the blended professional roles.
+More recently, the ABA returned to the same questions in the context of child custody proceedings and in 2003 adopted Standards of Practice for Lawyers Representing Children in Custody Cases (ABA Custody Standards).
+The ABA Custody Standards identify two distinct roles for attorneys who represent children: the "child's attorney," who is in a traditional attorney-client relationship with the child, and the "best interests attorney," who advocates a position that the attorney determines to be in the child's best interests provides independent legal services for the purpose of protecting a child's best interests, without being bound by the child's expressed objectives.
+The ABA Custody Standards explicitly reject the hybrid attorney/guardian ad litem model because of the confusion and ethical tensions inherent in the blended professional roles.
+To constrain the discretion of best interests attorneys, the Standards require that the attorneys attorney conduct a full investigations investigation and base their assessments his or her assessment of the child's interests on "objective criteria set forth in the law" relevant to the particular proceeding.
+The ABA Custody Standards also provide that best interests attorneys should maintain confidentiality of client communications consistent with ethical guidelines, but the Standards permit the attorneys to use the child's confidences for the purposes of the representation without disclosing them.